 Currently I am conducting a lot of sessions (and webinars) on Office 365.
 After I demonstrate the business benefits of this product, most participants get so excited that they want to try things out.
-Due to lack of time, I just tell them to sign up for a one month free trial of Office 365 and test drive it.
+Due to lack of time, I just tell them to sign up for a one-month free trial of Office 365 and test drive it.
+However, just downloading and testing few features is not enough to evaluate Office 365 properly.
+In this article, I will explain the correct process of evaluating O365.

 How to evaluate Office 365 – The steps